How to Practice the 12 Laws of the Universe to Live Your Best Life

 2. Law of vibration

-“Everything in the universe has a frequency and a vibration,” Wilder says.
-“Nothing ever stands still, as everything is always either being pushed away or pulled toward something.”
-So, how does this affect your life?
-Items of a similar vibration are attracted to each other.
+According to Wilder, everything in the universe has a frequency and vibration—and this is what this law is essentially saying.
+“Nothing ever stands still, as everything is always either being pushed away or pulled toward something,” Wilder explains.

 According to Firester, you have to be operating at a certain frequency to be able to accept good into your life.
 If you want a loving relationship, you have to be operating at that loving frequency.
 If not, it might keep slipping away.